debmalya92/credit-card-defaulter-prediction/README.md

 To reduce the risk of Banks, this model has been developed to predict customer defaulter based on demographic data like gender, age, marital status and behavioral data like last payments, past transactions etc.

 ## Dataset Information
-This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.
+This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in __[Taiwan from April 2005 to September 2005]__.

 ## Technical Aspect
 This project is divided into two part:
-1. Training a RandomForestClassifier classification model using [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to predict defaulter as accurate as possible.
+1. Training a [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) classification model using [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to predict defaulter as accurate as possible.
 	- Cleaning the datasets, fixing all features
 	- Applying all GridSearchCV to obtain optimal hyperparameters
 	- Apply Classification ML model